-Policy/Service under development/review: Internal Audit Charter 2022 What changes are being made to the policy/service?
-Annual refresh of the Charter Service Unit: Finance Persons present in the conversation and their role/experience in the service: Simon Milne, Deputy Chief Internal Auditor Jon Cockeram, Deputy Service Equality Champion Conversation dates: 31/03/2022 Do you know your current or potential client base?
+Policy/Service under development/review: Internal Audit Charter 2024/25 What changes are being made to the policy/service?
+Annual refresh of the Charter Service Unit: Finance Persons present in the conversation and their role/experience in the service: Simon Milne, Deputy Chief Internal Auditor Jon Cockeram, Deputy Service Equality Champion Conversation dates: 20/03/2024 Do you know your current or potential client base?
 Who are the key stakeholders?
 The Audit Charter will affect employees (particularly those within Internal Audit), Members and Statutory Officers.
 Do different groups have different needs or experiences in relation to the policy/service?
 The Charter does not create different needs for different groups.
-Will the policy or service change affect any of these service users?
-The policy lays out the roles and responsibilities of Internal Audit, the Chief Internal Auditor, the Audit and Governance Committee, the Section 151 Officer and managers & employees ns above is 'don't know' then you need to gather more evidence o this is to use the Capturing Evidence form] What are the benefits or positive impacts of the policy/service change on current or potential service users?
+No issues have been identified as a result of the changes to this Charter Will the policy or service change affect any of these service users?
+The Charter lays out the roles and responsibilities of Internal Audit, the Chief Internal Auditor, the Audit and Governance Committee, the Section 151 Officer and managers & employees [If the answer to any of the questions above is 'don't know' then you need to gather more evidence and do a full EIA.
+The best way to do this is to use the Capturing Evidence form] What are the benefits or positive impacts of the policy/service change on current or potential service users?
 No benefits or positive impacts have been identified What are the negative impacts of the policy/service change on current or potential service users?
 No negative impacts have been identified Will the policy or service change affect employees?
-Yes, the policy affects employees by laying out their roles & responsibilities in relation to Internal Audit Will the policy or service change affect the wider community?
-This policy does not affect the wider community What mitigating actions are planned or already in place for those negatively affected by the policy/service change?
-No negative implications identified, so no mitigating actions required Summary of Equality Implications: No equality implications have been identified as a result of this policy.
+Yes, the Charter affects employees by laying out their roles & responsibilities in relation to Internal Audit Will the policy or service change affect the wider community?
+This Charter does not affect the wider community What mitigating actions are planned or already in place for those negatively affected by the policy/service change?
+No negative implications identified, so no mitigating actions required Summary of Equality Implications: No equality implications have been identified as a result of the changes to this Charter.
+As such, it is not considered necessary for this to go through the EIA panel